o3de/o3de.org/content/docs/tools-ui/uidev-component-development-guidelines.md

 ---
-description: ' Get a high level overview of the concepts pertaining to O3DE UI 2.0 component development using the custom Qt widget library. '
+description: Get a high-level overview of the concepts behind O3DE UI component development using the custom Qt widget library.
 title: O3DE UI component development guidelines
 weight: 200
 ---

 {{< preview-migrated >}}

-For many of the basic components (such as check boxes, push buttons, and line edits), you will use the base Qt widgets (such as `QCheckBox`, `QPushButton`, `QLineEdit`) and the custom styling and behavior is applied automatically.
+For many of the basic components (such as check boxes, push buttons, and line edits), you will use the base Qt widgets (such as `QCheckBox`, `QPushButton`, `QLineEdit`) to develop your UI.
+The custom styling and behavior of these widgets is applied automatically.
 Components that require extended functionality, or are unique to O3DE, are custom classes that can be subclassed and can include a combination of Qt widgets.
 In these cases, the class definitions live in this folder: `dev/Code/Framework/AzQtComponents/AzQtComponents/Components/.`

 ## Style sheets and StyleManager

 The O3DE UI is built upon [Qt Style Sheets](https://doc.qt.io/qt-5/stylesheet.html), which is a powerful mechanism for customizing the appearance of widgets.
 The concepts and syntax are similar to Cascading Style Sheets (CSS).

 In Qt Style Sheets, the `AzQtComponents` module has a `StyleManager` class, which installs a custom [QProxyStyle class](https://doc.qt.io/qt-5/qproxystyle.html) at the application level.
 The `QProxyStyle` class overrides the styling of all widgets with custom styling.
-This is how you can use a basic Qt widget(such as `QPushButton` or `QCheckBox`) and give it the custom styling.
+This is how you can use a basic Qt widget (such as `QPushButton` or `QCheckBox`) and give it custom styling.

 The StyleManager class is pre-loaded with a series of base style sheets, starting with `dev/Code/Framework/AzQtComponents/AzQtComponents/Components/Widgets/BaseStyleSheet.qss`.